 Method Description

 drawLines() Draw a series of connected lines.

 drawLines_P()

 drawMode() Change the line and font drawing modes.

 fontMode()

 drawPixel() Draw a pixel.

 setPixel()

 drawPolygon() Draw a polygon.

 drawPolygon_P()

 drawRoundedBox() Draw a box with rounded corners.

 drawSprite() Draw a sprite.

 echo() Synchronisation; send a character to the screen to echo back on the

 echoWait() serial line.

 eraseBox() Erase a rectangular screen block.

 eraseBlock()

 factoryReset() Reset the screen to a factory shipping state, reset EEPROM etc.

 GLCD() Class constructor; passed an instance of the Software Serial class.

+fontFace() Set the character font.

+setFontFace()

 loadSprite() Load a sprite or bitmap into the screen memory.

 loadSprite_P()

 put() Write a single character to the screen checking for XON/XOFF.

 putcmd() Write a command to the screen checking for XON/XOFF.

 putstr() Print a nil terminated string to the screen.

 putstr_P()

 printNum()

 printStr()

 nextLine()

 query() Query or set the screen information state.

 set()

 setCRLF()

 setScroll()

 setXoff()

 setXon()

 ready() Process XON/XOFF and wait for the screen to be ready.

 reset() Reset the screen, typically called at start up in setup ().

 reverseMode() Reverse the screen.

 toggleReverseMode()

 setBacklight() Change the backlight brightness.

 updateBacklight()

 setBaud() Change the baud rate of the screen and serial line or restore the

 restoreDefaultBaud() default rate.

-setGraphics() Sets the screen into graphics only mode allowing the command string to be shortened.
+setGraphics() Sets the screen into graphics only mode allowing the command

-setX() Change the cursor position for drawing text.

-setY()

-setXY()

-setHome()

-toggleSplash() Change the setting of the start up splash screen.
+string to be shortened.